jconlon/eCVI/Non-Normative-Resources/EasierGuide-3.1.1.md

 “application/pdf.”

-The eCVI schema puts all such binary content in one element type, Binary.
+The eCVI schema puts all such binary content in one element type, `Binary`.
 This element includes the base64 text, an optional file type, and most importantly an xs:ID attribute to allow it to be referenced in any of the more specific elements with binary content.
 It is hoped that this allows applications to implement the encoding and decoding once for